sopra-fs23-group-21/sopra-fs23-group-21-server/Contribution.md

 - Add codes to improve testing coverage of UserReqVo to change the password #143
 - Add testing for exceptions when the password is different #144

+## Zhi Wang
+- Add test the use of poker Combination(four cards, four cards and two) # 134